 Thinking to visit Iceland with children?
-This country is a fantastic place to visit in family, as many of the attractions are related to the nature – which kids love! – And plans are flexible for all ages.
-As I explained on a previous post temperatures in Iceland are not as extreme as people usually think.
-And if you are coming in summer with children they will love the never ending days!
+This country is a fantastic place to visit in family, as many of the attractions are related to nature – which kids love! – And plans are flexible for all ages.
+As I explained in a previous post, temperatures in Iceland are not as extreme as people usually think.
+And if you are coming in summer with children they will love the never-ending days!

 Where to stay?